johanngerberding/johanngerberding.github.io/content/posts/2024-04-23-Retrieval-Augmented-Text-Generation.md

 {{< figure align=center alt="Basic Chunking/Indexing Workflow" src="/imgs/rag/indexing.png" width=80% caption="Figure 3.
 Basic Chunking/Indexing Workflow">}}

 <p align="justify">
 As you might already know, LLMs have limited capacity to process text or more specifically tokens, which is often described as context length.
 E.g. GPT3.5 has a context length of 4,096 tokens which it can process at once.
 This roughly about 6 pages of english text after tokenization.
 By chunking our documents we first of all have to make sure, that the chunk size is smaller than the maximum context length of our LLM of choice.
 Nowadays there exist models like Llama3.1 that have extensive context lengths like 128K tokens.
 Some people might argue that RAG will become irrelevant in the long term because we can shove our whole knowledge base in-context but that's for the future.
 In most cases we just need small passages of text from a document and we want to combine it with information from other documents as well to answer our question.
-Determining the chunk size is a critical decision that not only influences the accuracy but also the efficiency of the retrieval and the overall RAG system.
+Determining the chunk size is a critical decision that not only influences the accuracy but also the efficiency (response generation time) of the retrieval and the overall RAG system.
 The goal is to choose the correct chunks of optimal lengths so that you can give the LLM as much relevant information as possible.</p>

 <p align="justify">
 There are a bunch of different possibilities of how to chunk you documents, e.g. page-level, sentence-level or you try to split by sections.
 You can imagine, based on the use case and data type, different strategies could be helpful here.
 There is no one size fits all approach and most of the time you have to do a bit of experimenting.
 E.g. Sentence-level indexing is beneficial for question-answering systems to precisely locate answers, while document-level indexing is more appropriate for summarizing documents to understand their main concepts and ideas.
 In some cases the retrieved data doesn't even have to be the same we used while indexing.
 For example you could use a LLM to generate questions that every chunk answers and then you retrieve based on similarity of questions.
-Or you could generate summaries for every chunk and index those which can reduce redundant information and irrelevant details.</p>
+Or you could generate summaries for every chunk and index those which can reduce redundant information and irrelevant details (Figure 4).</p>

 {{< figure align=center alt="Advanced Chunking/Indexing Workflow" src="/imgs/rag/advanced_indexing.png" width=90% caption="Figure 4.
 Advanced Chunking/Indexing Workflow">}}

 <p align="justify">
 Both strategies shown above are just two examples of how to improve the chunk indexing and you can be creative here, based on you use case.
+Another interesting way of indexing is described in MemWalker paper [6], where the documents are split into segments which are recursively summarized and combined to form a memory tree.
+To generate answers the tree is navigated down to the most important segments.
+The method outperforms various long context LLMs.
 </p>

-- different chunking strategies
-- retrieved data doesn't have to be the same we used while indexing
-- which embedding model do you use?

-- data prep is key here!
-- involves:
-    text normalization (tokenization, stemming, removal of stop words) organize text segments into sentences or paragraphs to facilitate more focused searches

-- MEMWALKER

 #### Data Modification